questionlp/api.wwdt.me/API Design.md

   Retrieve panelist ID, slug, name, gender, statistics and appearances for the requested panelist ID

+* /panelists/`:id`/scores/list

+  Retrieve panelist scores with show dates in one list and corresponding scores in another list for the requested panelist ID

+* /panelists/`:id`/scores/ordered-pair

+  Retrieve panelist scores as a list of ordered pairs (show date, score) for the requested panelist ID

 * /panelists/slug/`:slug`

   Retrieve panelist ID, slug, name and gender for the requested panelist slug